mopsicus/uis/README.md

 3. Dynamic, data-driven lists
 4. Efficient reusing of list items
 5. Optional pull-to-refresh function
-6. Diffirent list items height support!
+6. Diffirent list items height/width support!
 7. Demos, tutorials and full C# source code are all included

 ## How to use